DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Optimizer

 \subsubsection{Generation Agents}

 Generation agents are responsible for applying rewrite directives to create diverse candidate plans.
 When presented with a directive, these agents synthesize one or more appropriate operation configurations.
 These configurations encompass both logical and physical choices.
 Logical choices include prompts, output schemas, and reduce keys, while physical choices involve parameters such as chunk sizes for document splitting and batch sizes for document reduction.
-The generation agent also evaluates the applicability of rewrite rules in specific contexts.
-For instance, the agent might determine that applying the split-map rule (\Cref{eq:splitmap}) is not beneficial if there's no valuable document-level metadata to leverage when processing individual chunks.
+The generation agent also evaluates the applicability of rewrite directives in specific contexts.
+For instance, the agent might determine that applying the split-map directive (\Cref{eq:splitmap}) is not beneficial if there's no valuable document-level metadata to leverage when processing individual chunks.

 For certain parameter choices, particularly those related to physical implementation, LLMs may not be well-suited to determine optimal values.
 For example, how would an LLM know the ideal number of documents to summarize together in a batch as part of a reduce operation?
-In these cases, we employ a combination of heuristics and empirical evaluation.
-We use heuristics to generate a range of plausible parameter values, such as different batch sizes for a reduce operation.
-For each parameter value, we create and execute a corresponding plan on a sample of input data.
-We then compare the results of these plans to determine the most effective parameter choice for the given operation and context.
-Here, we detail three examples of our generation agent's approach for parameter selection:
+In these cases, we use heuristics to generate a range of plausible parameter values, such as different batch sizes for a reduce operation, and then compare the results of these plans to determine the most effective parameter choice for the given operation and context.